 What are the most durable pants on earth, and how do you choose a long-lasting pair?
 I’ll do my best to answer both questions.
-I’ve also included some top examples of durable pants by category for both men and women.
+I’ve also included some top examples of durable pants by category below to help get you started.

 Many of you may have arrived here by googling “durable pants” or something like that.
 That tells me that you care about quality more than the majority of consumers do.